devonschafer/Schafer_Pico_Plant_Lamp/README.md

 # Schafer_Pico_Plant_Lamp
-DIY red, white, and blue plant lamp for indoor plants using the Raspberry Pi Pico Parts I used:
+DIY red, white, and blue plant lamp for indoor plants using the Raspberry Pi Pico

+When loading the files to the Pico.
+Put ButtonClass.py, esp8266_i2c_lcd.py, lcd_api.py into a folder called lib.
+These are classes that will be called later by main.py Then add main.py into the main space of the pico.

+Parts I used:
 QPass 16X2 LCD 1602A driver
 Raspberry Pi Pico